Swimming vs running: which is best for you?

 The second benefit is that it’s so much more refreshing to swim when it’s hot than to run when it’s hot.
 In fact, running in the heat comes with a lot of dangers and you’ll need to prepare effectively for it in order to do it safely.
 Swimming, on the other hand, can help lower your core body temperature as well as stave off heatstroke and exhaustion.
 The only caveat here is that the water you’re swimming in must be cool.
 In other words, don’t try to cool off in hot water.
 That’s a big no-no.

 The third benefit that swimming offers that running doesn’t is that it’s much more versatile.
 That is, you can choose from different kinds of swimming strokes (the freestyle stroke, for example, or the butterfly, or backstroke), and each of these strokes work different muscle groups and require a different level of exertion.
 In contrast, the basic running form is the same no matter what you’re doing.
-Sure, there are significant differences (especially in experience) between running on a treadmill and running out on a trail, but the basic form is the same.
+Sure, there are significant differences (especially in experience) between running on a treadmill and running out on a trail, (with proper running socks for trails and shoes mind you) but the basic form is the same.

 The point is that you can tailor your workout to meet your needs in a way that you can’t do with running.